 The Status of Cannabis Legalization in Delaware

 The First State is so dedicated to its medical cannabis program that it allowed home delivery in April of 2020, so those who needed their prescriptions during COVID-19 would not do without, according to Delaware Business Now.
-The news source reported the East Coast region “opted to exempt medical marijuana from its normally strict no delivery policies in keeping with efforts to discourage travel and remain true to the spirit of the system that helps people with chronic pain and other conditions.”
+The news source reported the East Coast region “opted to exempt medical marijuana from its normally strict no-delivery policies in keeping with efforts to discourage travel and remain true to the spirit of the system that helps people with chronic pain and other conditions.”

-That is why the state permitted Colombia Care, a medical cannabis dispensary available in all three state counties, to bring medical cannabis right to patient’s doors.
+That is why the state permitted Colombia Care, a medical cannabis dispensary available in all three state counties, to bring medical cannabis right to patients’ doors.
 Following in Colombia Care’s footsteps, additional compassion centers made it available for curbside pick-up.

 Speaking of COVID-19 and Delaware, two regional U.S. State Senators, Sharif Street of Philadelphia and Daylin Leach of Montgomery, propose legalizing cannabis for recreational use to stimulate the economy that has suffered severely from the pandemic.
 “I think the question is now—what do those circumstances look like, and let’s put a bill together that Democratic and Republican members can support,” Sen. Street told Erie News Now.

 Additionally, Delaware has decriminalized cannabis and expunged the records of former residents charged with the possession of the plant without a medical license.
 Certainly, Delaware is moving forward on the recreational front, but until then it is definitely taking care of citizens who find relief from medicinal cannabis.
+Delaware is the 22nd state to legalize recreational cannabis, although consumers may have to wait up to two years before products become available.

 Patient Qualifying Conditions